Chalermdej-l/Final_Project_FredETE/README.md

 ![/other/image/bucket1.png](/other/image/bucket1.png)

-The previos data is move to the archive folder to keep at log and will be delete in 30 day
+When the new data is call the previos data is move to the archive folder to keep at log and will be delete in 30 day

 ![/other/image/bucket2.png](/other/image/bucket2.png)